ls1intum/Artemis/docs/user/lectures.rst

         |create-lecture|

-    2. Alternatively, instructors can also import a lecture from a any other course where they at least have *editor* access.
+    2. Alternatively, instructors can also import a lecture from any other course where they at least have *editor* access.
-    Clicking on |import-lecture-btn| opens the import modal, where instructors search for an exisiting lecture and import it.
+    Clicking on |import-lecture-btn| opens the import modal, where instructors can search for an existing lecture and import it.

         |import-lecture|